sethadams2024/networking-lab-journal/README.md

 UPDATE:
 THAT WAS THE WORST MISTAKE I HAVE EVER MADE.
 I bricked the router and cannot access it at all.
 I have tried just about everything, and nothing is working to get it back online
 TLDR: I bricked and killed my first router on the first day.

+Now that its dead basically, I am going to open it and see the parts of it.
+I will put screenshots in the wiki!